Is 2 days in New York enough?

 It is a huge museum – if you are into it, you may even spend a full day browsing the collection.
 When I lived in New York I’d visit on a regular basis, but you won’t have time to spend more than a few hours there unfortunately.

 MET is open every day.
 It’s closed on Wednesday.
-Get your tickets online here.
+You will be better off getting your MET tickets online ahead of your visit.

 OPTION 2: Museum of Modern Art (MoMA)